-An edge change for the release override signal (source: F06) is expected in the Switch on disabled, Ready to switch on, and Switched on states (E48) so that the brake is released.
+A rising edge for the release override signal (source: F06) is expected in the Switch on disabled, Ready to switch on, and Switched on states (E48) so that the brake is released.

 The event is only triggered if the checking rules for Enable-on are violated.